TheLocust3/full-stack-vm/docs/INSTRUCTIONS.md

 Adds two registers together and stores the result in register A.

+Flags:

+- Overflow: If number is greater than u64::max_value()

 ### sub

 Subtracts register from register A and stores the result in register A.

+Flags:

+- Negative: If number is less than 0

 ## Bitwise Operations